The drive is not a valid backup location?

 It is a default limitation that Windows users cannot backup system drive image to USB flash drive, yet backing up files and other data to it is supportive.

 Another possible cause would be, in earlier times, hard drives are created in small size, so does to USB flash drives.
 The sizes of these USB drives are range from 1 GB to 32 GB.
-Therefore, it is hard and unsecure to place system backup image, up to several GBs, on flash drive, especially when scheduled system backup set.
+Therefore, it is hard and unsecure to place system backup image, up to dozens of GiBs, on flash drive, especially when scheduled system backup set.

 However, hard drives are produced larger and larger in recent years, even USB sticks increase up to 128 GB capacity.
 Thus, covered potential risk would not be an issue any more.
 Figure out how to create system image on USB in Windows 8.1, 8, 10 and Windows 7 right now.

-It is time to turn to third party software when Windows built-in tools cannot meet your needs.
-AOMEI Backupper Professional is reliable and all-around backup and recovery software designed for Windows operating systems like Windows 7, 8, 10, 8.1, Vista and Windows XP.
-It supports to backup system to HDD, SSD, SSHD, external hard drive (USB 1.0/2.0/3.0), PC card, flash drives and thumb drives etc. Full backup, incremental backup and differential backup are available in Backup Options.
+AOMEI Backupper Professional is reliable and all-around backup and recovery software designed for Windows PC OS.
+It supports backup Windows system to flash drive, thumb drive, pen drive, and SD card at a regular basis.
+Full backup, incremental backup and differential backup are available in Backup Options.
 Its System Backup feature is made with one-click operation, which means it will automatically select System Drive (C drive) and System Reserved Partition for you.
-No need to worry if you forget something each time.
-Download its free trial to have a try.

 1. Install and launch AOMEI Backupper.
 Go Backup and then System Backup.